Feature #230

 Maybe we wait for the feedback from the mailing list (if we get any) to check for side effects.
 If there aren't any negative ones, we should include the patch.

-#12 Updated by J. Moringen almost 9 years ago
+#12 Updated by J. Moringen over 9 years ago

-#13 Updated by J. Wienke almost 8 years ago
+#13 Updated by J. Wienke over 8 years ago

 No reaction from the mailing list and the list is dead since ages.
 Maybe we should just add the patch to our debian patches.

-#15 Updated by J. Moringen over 7 years ago
+#15 Updated by J. Moringen about 8 years ago

-#17 Updated by J. Wienke about 7 years ago
+#17 Updated by J. Wienke almost 8 years ago